Template

 Why a written agenda matters

 Without a visible structure, demos drift into feature tours.
-A sales demo agenda is not bureaucracy—it is the guardrail that keeps you on one story and protects time for the close.
+A written agenda is not bureaucracy—it is the guardrail that keeps one story, cuts random navigation, and protects time for the close.
+When attention slips because the structure breaks, the agenda is what you point at to get back on track.

 Anatomy of a strong agenda